Parking rules explained: where is it illegal to park your car?

 • Do not park in spaces reserved for Blue Badge holders, residents or motorcycles

-There are specific rules regarding parking partially or wholly on the pavement, depending on where you live in the UK.
-Click here for more information.
+There are specific rules regarding parking partially or wholly on the pavement, depending on where you live.
+Currently, pavement parking is banned in London and Scotland, but there are moves to extend this policy to all of the UK.
+Visit Motoring Research for the latest parking news.

 Where you MUST NOT stop or park